miestasmia/Perdyshot/README.md

 * GUI
 * Add support for disabling Elementary OS hacks to add support for other distros (the hacks are the only thing preventing it from working properly on Arch, fx)
 * Add support for custom shadows
-* Add support for better naming of screenshots
-* Add screenshot name to config